-Most credit card issuers let you add an additional person to your credit card account, such as a child or employee, without having this person actually apply for the credit card themselves.
-This additional user is called an authorized user.
+Most credit card issuers let you add an additional person (called an "authorized user"), such as a child or employee, to your credit card account without requiring that that person actually apply for the credit card themselves.

 Unlike a joint account holder, an authorized user doesn't have to go through a credit check to be added to the credit card account.
-Some credit card companies may charge a fee for adding authorized users.
-Some rewards credit cards offer a bonus if you add an authorized user to your account.
+Some credit card companies may charge a fee for adding an authorized user, while some rewards credit cards offer a bonus if you add an authorized user to your account.

 Adding an Authorized User

 To add an authorized user, contact your credit card issuer by phone or by logging on to your online account.
 The card issuer will need the authorized user's personal information, including their name, address, date of birth, and social security number, to process the request.

 The company may impose a limit on the number of authorized users you can add to your account.
 And it's probably for the best—the more people with spending access to your credit card, the harder it is to keep track of the charges.

 Some credit card issuers allow you to set different spending limits for each authorized user on your account.
 Often this is as easy as logging into your account and changing each person's limit.

 Removing an Authorized User